Spousal Maintenance Lawyers

 Spousal maintenance, popularised as ‘alimony’ through the influence of American TV and media, is still a part of the Australian family law scene.

 Unlike what we are led to believe in TV shows and movies, there is no automatic right to, or presumption of, spousal maintenance.
 Like everything in family law, it will very much depend on your unique circumstances and there are situations where separating couples may have an obligation to provide ongoing financial payments to their former spouse or de facto partner.

-The Family Law Act provides that one party to a relationship is liable to maintain the other party in circumstances where one spouse is unable to adequately meet his or her own reasonable needs; and the other spouse has the capacity to pay maintenance after meeting their own reasonable needs.
+Maintenance can be payable in situations where one party is unable to adequately meet their own reasonable needs and the other party has the capacity to pay maintenance after meeting their own reasonable needs.

-It is important to remember that, even if one party is unable to adequately support themselves, then the other party is only liable to support that party so far as they are reasonably able to do so.
-The Family Law Act specifically precludes a Court from including any government benefits in determining the level of income of a party applying for maintenance.
-Applications for spousal maintenance must be made within 12 months of a Divorce Order becoming effective or within 2 years of the date of separation if you were in a de facto relationship.
+It is important to note that even if one party is unable to adequately support themselves, then the party paying maintenance is only liable to support that person so far as they are reasonable able to do so.

+Arrangements for the payment of spousal maintenance can be put in place by an agreement between the parties, or through a Court Order.
+Applications for spousal maintenance must be made within 12 months of a Divorce Order becoming effective or for de facto couples within 2 years of the date of separation.

-Contact our Brisbane Spousal Maintenance Lawyer for Legal Help
+Contact our Spousal Maintenance Lawyer for legal help

 Spousal maintenance is an extremely detailed and technical area of law and absolutely requires expert legal advice.
 Contact our spousal maintenance lawyers for initial advice today.